-Join Steve Caplin for an in-depth discussion in this video Using the Modify Geometry tool, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Using the Modify Geometry tool, part of Learning Adobe Fuse CC.

 - [Voiceover] Another way to change…the geometry of the face directly…is to use this direct manipulation tool.…And this dialogue will appear.…As we move over the face,…there's a circle that shows the outer limits…of our tool and this array of dots…that shows the contours.…Now when we click and drag,…we can make very, very big changes…to the shape of this face.…You're going to want to have the undo key handy…if you're using this.…